christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 [[link](https://web.archive.org/web/20240728150536/https://x.com/ralfellis/status/1809520320077803525)])
 -   Tiberius Julius Sauromates II

-It is likely that all the grandsons of Mark Antony aka king Herod took on this role, or roles that may be similar.
+It is likely that all the descendants of Mark Antony aka king Herod took on this role, or roles that may be similar.
 For example, see: Jesus Among the Julio-Claudians (2021) by Charles N. Pope
 [[link](https://www.amazon.com/Jesus-Among-Julio-Claudians-Charles-Pope/dp/B08XL7Z118%3Fref_=ast_author_mpb)]) who claims that Aristobulus V of Chalcis, grandson of king Herod aka Marcus Junius Silanus Torquatus was Jesus, or The Herodian Messiah Case For Jesus As Grandson Of Herod (2010) by Joseph Raymond
 [[link](https://archive.org/details/joseph-raymond-herodian-messiah-case-for-jesus-as-grandson-of-herod-tower-grove-publishing-2010/page/n18/mode/1up)])